 The grey NOZZLE control button in the lower right corner will always be labeled as NOZZLE when this test screen is first entered.
-Pressing it will cause the vane to change state from up to down or down to up.
+Pressing it will cause the button label to change NOZZLE UP or NOZZLE DOWN.
 The button will now display what will happen if it is pressed again, just like the pump control button.
-This means that it will read NOZZLE UP if the vane is in the down position or NOZZLE DOWN if it is in the up position.
+This means that it will read NOZZLE UP if the nozzle is in the down position or NOZZLE DOWN if it is in the up position.